Cora Pearl Review Covent Garden

-The squad who gave us the stellar Kitty Fisher’s in Mayfair have opened their second restaurant, Cora Pearl, of Covent Garden which launched on June 18th 2018.
-Just like Kitty Fisher’s, they’re keeping the theme of naming their restaurant after a spicy British courtesan, that’s a high-class hooker if in doubt – so the name Cora Pearl was chosen.
-Cora was from Covent Garden, but she was a “courtesan of the French demimonde who enjoyed her greatest celebrity during the period of the Second French Empire” according to Wikipedia.
+The team behind the stellar Kitty Fisher’s in Mayfair launched their second venture, Cora Pearl, in Covent Garden on June 18, 2018.
+Staying true to form, they’ve named the restaurant after another spicy British courtesan—essentially a high-class hooker, if you were in any doubt.
+This time, the inspiration is Cora Pearl, a Covent Garden native who became a “courtesan of the French demimonde, enjoying her greatest celebrity during the Second French Empire,” according to Wikipedia.
 Saucy minx.
-They aim to please here by using influences from both the British and French facets of Cora’s life, so British food with French sensibilities?
+The menu draws from both the British and French facets of Cora’s life, aiming to please with a blend of British food and French sensibilities.
 Sounds good to me.

 We get the saliva glands going with some decent olives £3.5

-Then the devilled eggs £3.50 – sometimes you really can’t beat a classic nd it’s a classic done well here.
+Then the devilled eggs £3.50 – sometimes you really can’t beat a classic and it’s a classic done well here.

 And onto the bread £3.50 with yeasted butter.
 It’s sour dough and the key points of being a good one is nailing the depth of crunch in the crust along with a lacy, almost sticky centre.
 It’s got it all.
 Slathered with yeasty butter it becomes even more appealing.

-Expertly done cows curd agnolotti £11.50 come next and are placed on a thick slather of sweet Jerusalem artichoke, then it get’s a good shaving of potent cheese, crisp Jerusalem artichoke crisps and truffle.
-Pasta cooking is one of their strengths here.
+Next came the expertly crafted cow’s curd agnolotti (£11.50), snugged down on a thick slather of sweet Jerusalem artichoke.
+It’s topped with a generous shaving of potent cheese, crisp Jerusalem artichoke chips, and aromatic truffle.
+Pasta cookery is undoubtedly one of their strengths here.

 Cured salmon £8 came with sour cream with a mini well of herby oil, apple gel, and a mouth puckering pile of pickled cucumber.
 It was luxury on a plate.

-The moment I savoured the most though from the smaller courses was with the cheese and ham toastie with a pot of homemade pickle.
+The moment I savored most from the smaller courses was the cheese and ham toastie served with a pot of homemade pickle.
 How can something so brazenly simple be so delightful?
-Three expertly cut sandwiches, the size of two digits each, crust cut-off are filled with sticky, oozing ham and cheese.
-There’s not a lot not to like about it.
-You’ll notice a courtesan on the end of the spoon – is that Cora Pearl?
+Three perfectly cut sandwiches, each no bigger than two fingers, with the crusts removed, are filled with sticky, oozing ham and cheese.
+What’s not to love?
+You’ll also notice a courtesan at the end of the spoon—is that Cora Pearl herself?

 Smoked eel with horse radish and beetroot £13 – a proven combination.